Best PoE Switches for Homelab in 2026

 restart: unless-stopped

 Self-hosting the controller on your server is better than running it on cloud — lower latency, no internet dependency, and you control the data.
+See our Docker Compose basics guide for setup fundamentals, and consider putting the controller behind a reverse proxy for HTTPS access.

 FAQ